 Scotland has a strong advanced engineering and high-technology industrial sector, spanning aerospace through energy to biotechnology.
-Underpinning all of these industries is the need for sensor and imaging systems (SIS), which drive quality, efficiency and performance, providing not only a means for growth in these industries, but the foundation for a diverse range of products and services.
+Underpinning all of these industries is the need for sensor and imaging systems (SIS) and Internet of Things (IoT) technologies, which drive quality, efficiency and performance, providing not only a means for growth in these industries, but the foundation for a diverse range of products and services.

-Scotland is a global leader in SIS technologies, and investing to exploit our capabilities is a national priority.
-CENSIS will change the way industry and academic communities work together to ensure Scotland’s position as a global leader in this field is enhanced.
+Scotland is a global leader in SIS and IoT technologies, and investing to exploit our capabilities is a national priority.
+CENSIS will change the way industry and academic communities work together to ensure Scotland’s position as a global leader in these fields are enhanced.

-To be an internationally renowned, business-driven centre for SIS innovation, recognised for the economic impact achieved by creative partnerships between industry, universities, and user community members.
+To be an internationally renowned, business-driven centre for SIS and IoT innovation, recognised for the economic impact achieved by creative partnerships between industry, universities, and user community members.

 Aims & Objectives

-Our mission is to deliver sustainable growth in Scotland’s SIS industry, and we will deliver against the following aims and objectives:
+Our mission is to deliver sustainable growth in Scotland’s economy, and we will deliver against the following aims and objectives:

-- Accelerate the transfer of SIS technology from the science base to industry through CR&D, knowledge transfer, and commercialising academic IP to meet industry needs.
+- Accelerate the transfer of SIS and IoT technologies from the science base to industry through CR&D, knowledge transfer, and commercialising academic IP to meet industry needs.

 - Be a beacon for economic development and wealth creation through the development of a strong innovation ecosystem; combining the skills, knowledge and expertise of all the partners and working across traditional supply chains.